CMS Expert Guide to Crypto Regulation in Hungary

 If a stable coin is considered e-money (e-money token), the Hungarian PSP Act, the Payment Services Act and the Hungarian Banking Act may apply.

-Offering security tokens to the public might trigger the issuer’s obligation to publish a prospectus under the EU Prospectus Regulation of the Hungarian Capital Market Act.
+Offering security tokens or NFTs to the public might trigger the issuer’s obligation to publish a prospectus under the EU Prospectus Regulation or the Hungarian Capital Market Act.

-Operating a marketplace for trading in security tokens likely triggers licensing obligations within the meaning of Hungarian Investment Fund Act and the Hungarian Capital Market Act.
+Operating a marketplace for trading in security tokens and NFTs likely triggers licensing obligations within the meaning of Hungarian Investment Fund Act and the Hungarian Capital Market Act.

 N/A